philipodonnell/paperbroker/README.md

 from paperbroker import PaperBroker broker=PaperBroker()

-or to use the HTTP REST/JSON API:
+or to use the HTTP REST/JSON API and/or the UI interface:

 git clone https://github.com/philipodonnell/paperbroker

-install dependencies and execute with python server.py
+install dependencies and execute with python server.py. navigate your browser to http://localhost:8231/

 ```

 ## Features